Applied Skills and Technology 7 and 8

 - Trust is critical in a high hazard working environment.
 If I cannot trust that you will follow the shop code of conduct then you will be asked to leave.

-Our shop was designed for heavy fabrication in mind and was built to accommodate high school students.
-As such, many of the tools are designed for heavy use.
-In order for students to operate any equipment in the shop, they must go through all training steps as prescribed by the B.C.
+Our shop was designed for large scale projects in mind and was built to accommodate high school students.
+As such, many of the tools are designed for heavy use and meant for an Industrial setting.
+In order for students to operate any equipment in the shop, they must work through all training steps as prescribed by the B.C.
 Ministry of Education and WCB (Workers’ Compensation Board).
 Please see the PDF document linked below.

 We currently operate the following Industrial tools at Dunsmuir Middle School: